Using Third-Party Control Surfaces

-Live includes a number of Control Surfaces (also known as MIDI Remote Scripts) for natively-supported MIDI controllers.
-They can be selected directly in Live's Control Surface chooser, which can be found in Live's Preferences → MIDI tab.
+Live includes a number of control surfaces (also known as MIDI Remote Scripts) for natively-supported MIDI controllers.
+They can be selected directly in Live's Control Surface chooser in Live's Preferences → MIDI tab.

-For certain controllers a Control Surface is not included in Live but provided directly by the manufacturer, e.g. for Native Instrument's Maschine.
-Such a Control Surface needs to be installed manually.
+A control surface may not always be included for certain controllers but instead may be provided directly by the manufacturer, e.g. for Native Instrument's Maschine.
+These third-party control surfaces need to be installed manually.

 Note: This folder is usually hidden by default.
 The following article explains how to access hidden folders.